aran-0-1/centauri-airlines-passenger-satisfaction-dashboard/README.md

 This project analyses airline passenger satisfaction data to understand which service areas, passenger segments, and journey factors are associated with overall satisfaction.

-The dashboard was built in Microsoft Excel using formulas and focuses on service ratings, passenger experience areas, flight class, age groups, flight haul, customer loyalty, and overall satisfaction outcomes.
+The dashboard was built in microsoft excel using functions and formulas focusing on service ratings, passenger experience areas, flight class, age groups, customer loyalty, and overall satisfaction outcomes.

 The aim of the project was to identify where Centauri Airlines should focus improvement efforts to increase passenger satisfaction.